-A 100% wool fabric of classic heritage-inspired design, prioritising locally sourced materials and manufacturing processes from the South West of the UK.
+A 100% wool fabric of classic heritage-inspired design, prioritising local, responsibly sourced biological materials and manufacturing processes from the South West of the UK.

 Botanical Inks: Babs Behan

 Bristol based founder of Botanical Inks, Artist/Designer Babs Behan uses natural pigments & materials to make biologically nutritious designs as part of an eco-centric creative process.